The Indian Ocean Big 5 Safari Tour (South Africa, Mozambique) Overview

 Day 4: St. Lucia, South Africa

 After breakfast, we leave the lodge and take a short drive back through the game reserve for the last animal sightings for a while.
-Leaving the park we head to St. Lucia, a world heritage sight.
+Leaving the park we head to St. Lucia, a world heritage site.
 Isimangaliso (The Greater St Lucia Wetland Park) - declared a World Heritage Site in late 1999 - is an aggregation of numerous, singular natural wonders deemed crucial to the future of the global community.
 Each offers its own unique features and activities for those in love with the Great Outdoors.
 The rest of the day is free to explore the area or take a relaxing boat cruise on the lake.
 Spectacular views of the ocean and lake- system are complemented by likely sightings of leopard, antelope, hippo, crocodile and bush pig.
 Birding delights are guaranteed!

 Day 5 & 6: Kosi Bay, South Africa

 Today we head north to Kosi Bay.
 Kosi Bay often described as the last outpost of untouched African paradise, pristine beauty as God had originally created.
 Age old traditions passed down by generations of tribal existence still continue to this day in untainted originality.
 Ancient fishing kraals erected and tendered by the resourceful Tonga people provide sustainable catches that do not deplete the fish population.
 Kosi Bay was described by one of the first scientists to explore this region as "A wonderful aquarium and the most gorgeous aviary".
 Kosi Bay's pristine wealth of beauty and natural resources has to be seen with the physical eye to be fully appreciated.
 Enjoy the next day relaxing at the beach or take part in some of the exciting optional activities offered at the lodge.

 Day 7: Maputo, Mozambique